MrWolfZ/ngrx-forms/docs/user-guide/validation.md

 As mentioned in the section about [updating the state](updating-the-state.md) the `validate` update function takes one or more validation functions as a parameter and uses them to validate the value of a form state. **ngrx-forms** provides a set of validation functions out of the box (imported via `ngrx-forms/validation`) that can be used as arguments to `validate`.
-Most of these functions treat `null` and `undefined` (and for `email` and `pattern` empty strings) as valid to allow for optional form controls.
+Most of these functions treat `null` and `undefined` (and for `email` and `pattern` empty strings and for `minLength` empty strings and arrays) as valid to allow for optional form controls.
 If the control is not optional simply combine the corresponding validation function with the `required` validation function.

 The following table lists all validation functions provided by **ngrx-forms**.